cardano-foundation/CIPs/CIP-0PRS/README.lagda.md

 ![Plot of the probability of not having an honest quorum as a function of the adversarial fraction of stake, for various mean sizes of the voting committee.](images/no-honest-quorum.plot.svg)

 A malicious party with less than 25% adversarial stake can (as in Praos) create private forks and then reveal them publicly whenever they see fit.
 In the context of Peras, they might try to build a fork that is longer than the public, preferred fork and then reveal it just $L$ slots before the end of the current round.
 Since it is then the longest chain, all parties (honest and adversarial) will likely extended it with newly forged blocks.
-When voting occurs at the start of the next round, that formerly adversarial chain will receive the boost and the honest fork will be abandoned.
+When voting occurs at the start of the next round, that formerly adversarial chain will receive the boost and the honest fork will be abandoned essentially forever.
 Any transactions on that honest fork will be rolled back.
 Essentially, a strong enough adversary has some probability of rolling back a public, honest chain's blocks between $L + U$ and $L$ in the past.

 ![An adversary builds their chain privately and then reveals it in order to receive a boost](images/adversarial-chain-receives-boost-variant.diagram.svg)